Note

 Access to this page requires authorization.
 You can try changing directories.

-Snapshots of Premium SSD, Standard SSD, and Standard HDD disks are by default instant access snapshots.
+Snapshots of Premium SSD, Standard SSD, and Standard HDDs are by default instant access.
 Immediately upon creation, these snapshots can be used to restore new disks, download underlying data, and copy to other Azure regions.

-By default, snapshots of Ultra Disks and Premium SSD v2 aren't instant access and require the background data copy to complete before they can be used.
-Instant access snapshots of these disks are available as a preview, and you must explicitly opt to create an instant access snapshot when creating a snapshot of these disks.
+Snapshots of Ultra Disks and Premium SSD v2 aren't instant access by default and require the background data copy to complete before they can be used.
+To create instant access snapshots, you can opt in to enable instant access using the existing snapshot API at the time of snapshot creation.

-Snapshots of Premium SSD, Standard SSD, and Standard HDD disks
+Snapshots of Premium SSD, Standard SSD, and Standard HDDs

-Snapshots of Premium SSD, Standard SSD, and Standard HDD disk are instant access snapshots by default, allowing you to immediately create new disks of any supported disk types.
-As soon as snapshots are created, they support SAS URI generation so you can securely download data.
-You can also immediately copy snapshots of these disks to other Azure regions for regional disaster recovery.
-After snapshots are created, Azure automatically initiates data copy from the disk to the snapshots in the background.
+Snapshots of Premium SSD, Standard SSD, and Standard HDDs are instant access by default.
+As soon as snapshots are created, you can immediately use these snapshots to create new disks of any supported disk types, generate SAS URIs to download data, or copy snapshots to other Azure regions for regional disaster recovery.
+After snapshot creation, Azure automatically initiates a background data copy from the source disk to snapshot.

-Snapshots of Ultra Disks and Premium SSD v2
+Snapshots of Ultra Disk and Premium SSD v2

 Limitations